Which surgical girdle will work best for you? It’s important to get a good idea of what you need as an individual.

-In general, a surgical or compression girdle is a form of supportive recovery garment that is worn to improve circulation/blood flow; reduce bruising and swelling; and reduce scarring while improving recovery.
-A surgical girdle is typically recommended for patients recovering from abdominal or midsection surgeries including (but not limited to) liposuction of the butt, abdomen, flanks, hips, or thighs, a Brazilian butt lift, tummy tuck, lipoplasty, or thigh lift.
-That may seem like a long list, but surgical girdles are very useful and multipurpose garments!
-A surgical girdle is recommended during the healing stage as plastic surgeons agree, wearing compression garments after surgery can improve healing time and aid in producing more desirable results of the procedure.
+A surgical or compression girdle is a supportive recovery garment.
+Wear a compression girdle to improve your circulation and blood flow.
+These garments also reduce bruising and swelling, and reduce scarring while improving recovery.
+A surgical girdle is typically recommended for patients recovering from abdominal or midsection surgeries.
+This is including (but not limited to) liposuction of the butt, abdomen, flanks, hips, or thighs, a Brazilian butt lift, tummy tuck, lipoplasty, or thigh lift.
+That may seem like a long list, but surgical girdles are functional and multipurpose garments!
+Plastic surgeons agree; that wearing compression garments after surgery can improve healing time and aid in producing more desirable results of the procedure.

 Different Types of Surgical Girdles

 There are several surgical girdles to consider.
 They can go from your waist to your ankles, or they can be short.
 And while the bottoms of girdles can vary significantly depending on the procedure, they’ll almost always be high-waisted to support your abdominal muscles.
 You can shop for girdles by stage 1 (most compression), stage 2 (less reduction), stage 3 (least compression), or by surgical procedure.
 There will be different lengths/styles recommended to you by your surgeon.
 They range in price anywhere from $70 to $175, depending on length and level of compression.

 Medical professionals recommend having at least two girdles for each stage of recovery.
 You will be wearing the garment 24/7 for 2-4 weeks continuously.
 So by having 2 of each product, you can wash your girdle while adhering to the schedule for optimal recovery.
 Your doctor will advise which products will be best for your needs and how often to wear them.

 Getting the Proper Advice for Surgical Girdles